XRPLF/xrpl-dev-portal/content/charts_api.md

 | ledgerIndex | Number (Ledger Index) | The identifying sequence number of the ledger that included this transaction. |

-**If the results are reduced** (the request used `"reduce":true`), then each result represents an interval of time, with the following attributes, in order:
+**If the results are reduced** (the request used `"reduce":true`), then each result represents an interval of time, with the following attributes:

 | Field | Type | Description |
 |-------|------|-------------|